PHeonix25/PHeonix25.github.io/_posts/2019-01-07-Time-for-a-new-introduction.md

 image: /assets/headers/2019-01-07-Time-for-a-new-introduction.png
 ---

 I started my [2018 retrospective](/2018/12/31/Wow-what-a-year/) by questioning what motivates me, which has been a big part of my bio for a long time.
-Do _"interesting challenges"_ still _"get me out of bed in the morning"_?
+Do _"interesting problems & inspiring solutions"_ still _"get me out of bed in the morning"_?
 In this post I'll talk about why that's not necessarily the case, and what's going to replace it.

 <!--description-->
 ![2019-01-07-Time-for-a-new-introduction](/assets/headers/2019-01-07-Time-for-a-new-introduction.png)